 Drywall that is not properly sealed is prone to moisture damage, retains hot or cold air poorly, leaks sound, and exposes insulation, wiring, and plumbing to moisture.
 An unfinished drywall surface is also more easily infiltrated by rodents and other pests.

 - Unfinished drywall is prone to moisture damage.

 - Insulation, wiring, and lumber in the wall are exposed to moisture and potential damage.

-- Pest insects and animals can more easily invade unfinished walls.
+- Pest insects and animals can more easily invade drywall cracks.

 - Unfinished drywall may be against the local building code.

 - Visible drywall seams appear unprofessional and unsightly, negatively impacting your property value.

 In addition to these issues, unfinished drywall resists fire damage poorly, making it a hazard.
 In some areas, it may be against the building code to have unfinished drywall in a building.
 Not only that, but unfinished drywall is unsightly.
 If you plan on re-selling the property, the lack of a smooth finish may turn potential buyers away.